Constructor Chaining in Java (with Example)

 Explanation:

 1. When the statement Developed obj = new Developed(1995); will be executed by JVM, it will immediately call one parameter constructor.
-So, the control of execution will be transferred to one parameter constructor.
+As a result, the control of execution will be transferred to that constructor.

 2. From inside one parameter constructor, the statement this(“Java”, 1995); will call two parameters constructor.
 Now, the control of execution is transferred to two parameters constructor.